-It is salty but sweet at the same time.
-Trust me, it is not a weird combination at all.
 I have to admit that this dish tastes even better overnight even though I do not like to consume overnight food.
-The potatoes taste so good when infused with the fermented bean paste and palm sugar.
+The potatoes taste so good after absorbing the fermented bean paste and palm sugar.

 Mince garlic and shallots.
 Then, heat pan with oil to saute garlic and shallots over medium heat until fragrant.

 Cut potatoes into bite pieces.
-Add the potatoes, fried bean curds, cinnamon stick, star anise and palm sugar into the pan.
+Add the potatoes, tofu puffs, cinnamon stick, star anise and palm sugar into the pan.
 Stir from time to time.
-Once dish boils, reduce heat to low.
+Once dish boils again, reduce heat to low.
 Simmer for at least 30 minutes until gravy thickens.
 Serve hot with white rice.